ErlingSigurdson/Drv7SegQ595/README.md

 * **Single-digit displays**.
 With a single-position display there's usually no purpose in a switchable signal that turns the only character position ON and OFF (all control job can be done by `seg_byte` alone), nor there's a need for multiplexing.
 Still, you can use this library to control a single-digit display in a pinch.
 You can either:
-    - assign a single position control pin during the driver configuration and use that pin to control your only position (in this case the multiplexing logic will still be applied, but the single position will always be the one to be turned on next);
+    - assign a single position-control pin during the driver configuration and use that pin to control your only position (in this case the multiplexing logic will still be applied, but the single position will always be the one to be turned on next);
-    - ignore the position control pins completely and power your display directly by connecting it to GND or VCC, according to the display type.
-You will still have to pass a single position control pin argument during the driver configuration to comply with the library logic, but its particular value becomes mostly irrelevant (pick any GPIO available for driving).
+    - ignore the position-control pins completely and power your display directly by connecting it to GND or VCC, according to the display type.
+You will still have to pass a single position-control pin argument during the driver configuration to comply with the library logic, but its particular value becomes mostly irrelevant (pick any GPIO pin available for driving).

 * **Ignoring certain digits**.
 If you, for instance, have a 4-position display and for some reason you want to use only positions 2 and 3, it's completely OK, you can do that using this library.
-Pass two position control pins during the driver configuration: one for the 2nd physical position (it'll correspond to `Drv7SegPos1` within the library logic) and another one for the 3rd physical position (it'll correspond to `Drv7SegPos2` within the library logic).
+Pass two position-control pins during the driver configuration: one for the 2nd physical position (it'll correspond to `Drv7SegPos1` within the library logic) and another one for the 3rd physical position (it'll correspond to `Drv7SegPos2` within the library logic).